CianMRoche/CianMRoche.github.io/_pages/community.md

       <div class="community-role">
         <strong>Astronomy Officer</strong>: 2017 – 2019
       </div>
-      <p>Worked with the committee of the University College Cork physics and astronomy society for two years, organising stargazing trips and a visit to Iceland to see the Northern Lights (no aurora were witnessed, not even entirely localized within our kitchen).</p>
+      <p>I worked with the committee of the University College Cork physics and astronomy society for two years, organising stargazing trips and a visit to Iceland to see the Northern Lights (no aurora were witnessed, not even entirely localized within our kitchen).</p>
     </div>
   </div>